The Baptism of Hibil Ziwa: Manuscripts and translations

-The Diwan Masbuta d-Hibil Ziwa and the Haran Gawaita were published, with English translation, by E. S. Drower in 1953.
+The Diwan Maṣbuta d-Hibil Ziwa and the Haran Gawaita were published, with English translation, by E. S. Drower in 1953.
 Drower's translation was primarily based on manuscript 35 of the Drower Collection (abbreviated DC 35), and includes an autobiographical appendix by Yahya Bihram following the final colophon.
 Portions of the text, including hymns, were also present in, and cross-referenced with, a related text in manuscript 50 (DC 50, Šarḥ ḏ-Maṣbuta Rabia).
+A typesetted Mandaic version of DC 35 was published by Majid Fandi Al-Mubaraki in 2002.

-Add.
-23,602B, Kholasta sive liturgica Sabiorum Libri Joannis Fragmenta Mendaice is a book of fragments that was probably obtained by Colonel John George Taylor.
+BL Add.
+23,602B, titled Kholasta sive liturgica Sabiorum Libri Joannis Fragmenta Mendaice, is a book of fragments that was probably obtained by Colonel John George Taylor.
 It contains fragments of Maṣbuta ḏ-Hibil Ziua and Alma Rišaia Rba.

+MS RRC 2U, another manuscript version of Maṣbuta ḏ-Hibil Ziwa, was copied in 1168 A.H.
+(1754–5 A.D.).
+DC 35 (from 1247 A.H.
+(1831–2 A.D.)) was copied from RRC 2U.

 Parallels

 The narrative portion of the text parallels book 5 of the Right Ginza, while book 4 includes a considerably shorter account of a baptism of Hibil, Sheetil and Anush.

 It has also been compared to the Hymn of the Pearl from the apocryphal Acts of Thomas.